Albanian Greek Catholic Church

-The Albanian Greek Catholic Church, (Note: Kisha Katolike Bizantine Shqiptare) or the Albanian Byzantine Catholic Church, is an autonomous (sui iuris in Latin) Byzantine Rite particular church in full communion with the Catholic Church and the Pope of Rome, whose members live in Albania and which comprises the Apostolic Administration of Southern Albania.
-The Albanian Greek Catholic Church, with its Byzantine Rite, is closely linked to the Italo-Albanian Catholic Church sharing a significant commonality of history, identity and traditions.
+The Albanian Greek Catholic Church, (Note: Kisha Katolike Bizantine Shqiptare) or the Albanian Byzantine Catholic Church, is an autonomous (sui iuris in Latin) Byzantine Rite particular church in full communion with the Catholic Church and the Pope, whose members live in Albania under the pastoral governance of the Apostolic Administration of Southern Albania.
+The Albanian Greek Catholic Church, with its Byzantine Rite, is closely linked to the Italo-Albanian Catholic Church, the two sharing much of their history, identity and tradition in common.